TensorFlow Hub hosts SavedModels for TensorFlow 2, among other assets.

-A Reusable SavedModel uses only TensorFlow 2 primitives, independent of any particular model-building API like Keras or Sonnet.
-This facilitates reuse across model-building APIs, free from dependencies on the original model building code.
+A Reusable SavedModel uses only TensorFlow 2 primitives, independent of any particular model-building library like Keras or Sonnet.
+This facilitates reuse across model-building libraries, free from dependencies on the original model-building code.

 A Reusable SavedModel is a TensorFlow 2 SavedModel such that